Moving goods under Transit Procedure via the UK landbridge: Ireland – Great Britain – France

 The term “Responsible Operator” is used below to cover all relevant actors within the transit chain (e.g. traders, logistics companies, customs agents, hauliers etc.) who, depending on circumstances, may complete the required processes and steps.

-In preparing the examples, the trader is considered to be customs compliant (i.e. has an Irish EORI number and is VAT registered), and has made provision to have a financial guarantee in place and is not an authorised consignor.
+For the purposes of the examples, the trader is considered to be customs compliant (i.e. has an Irish EORI number and is VAT registered), and has made provision to have a financial guarantee in place and is not an authorised consignor.

 Where vehicles containing Union animal products (excluding consignments of animal by-products which must be sealed) are consolidated during transit of Great Britain with non-Union animal products, the vehicle can no longer benefit from the flexibilities provided for EU-EU transits on re-entry, as the presence of UK goods will require the vehicle to be presented to the border control post for official controls including the necessary identity and physical checks.